 - Customer service is key.
 Someone should be easily accessible to the subscriber, facilitating their wants and needs.
 It is often better to have more leniency with refund issues because it is better to process a return than to be hit with a chargeback later on.
 Accommodating the customer is a great way to stay on their good side and foster a healthy relationship, which is something subscription businesses need to achieve.

 Subscription Services are High Risk

 As mentioned above, chargebacks are a big issue in this industry.
 Even more common with negative option billing and the propensity for customers to skip over the fine print.
-A chargeback is essentially when a customer reaches out to their bank to refund a charge on their account instead of the company who issued it.
-This could be due to customer fraudulency, but acquiring banks penalize a business’s ability to process transactions if it happens frequently.
+A chargeback is essentially when a customer reaches out to their bank to refund a charge on their account instead of the company that issued it.
+This could be due to customer fraudulency, but acquiring banks penalize a business’s ability to process transactions if they happen frequently.

 On top of that, high-volume sales, fraud concerns, low credit history, or little card processing history are all reasons continuity/subscription merchants are considered high risk.
 And even though not every business falls victim to these, just the possibility makes the banks nervous.

-By implementing stricter underwriting and acceptance procedures, banks take extra time ensuring that you and your business are as low-risk as possible.
-Common precautionary steps that banks are enforcing could include a chargeback reserve, previous personal or business bank statements, or a cosigner.
+By implementing stricter underwriting and acceptance procedures, banks take extra time to ensure that you and your business are as low-risk as possible.
+Common precautionary steps that banks are enforcing could include a chargeback reserve, previous personal or business bank statements, or a co-signer.

 Secure a Continuity Merchant Account

 Look for chargeback protection and flexible underwriting as a requirement.
 Without those bases covered, you will not be able to grow or scale your business.

 2. Do they have experience with subscription-style accounts?